dwmkerr/chatgpt-diagrams-extension/README.md

 - [ ] improvement: icon for 'show diagram' button
 - [ ] build: resolve test issues https://github.com/dwmkerr/chatgpt-diagrams-extension/issues/6
 - [ ] improvement: option in the menu screen to 'toggle' diagram, meaning that instead of the code we show the diagram only (makes it easier to take screenshots too).
-- [ ] improvement: update manifest version via webpack rather than release please
+- [ ] improvement: render DOM using this method: https://crxjs.dev/vite-plugin/getting-started/vanilla-js/content-script-hmr#vite-hmr-for-javascript